rezaafidan/donlot-soal-yg-gabisa-didonlot/README.md

 Instruction using this script :

-1. Retrieve **Brain Academy soal** via the Mozilla Firefox web browser-
+1. Retrieve **Brain Academy soal** via the Mozilla Firefox web browser
-2. copy the hack script..
+2. copy the hack script
 3. open **Developer Tools** by pressing "**Ctrl+Shift+C**" on Windows or "**Cmd+Opt+I**" on Mac OS
 5. open **console** tabs on developer tools